jclapis/rp-pi-guide/Preparing-the-OS.md

 It's also possible to use your own ETH1 and/or ETH2 clients outside of Docker if you already have them, and point Rocket Pool at those.

-However, it does come with one downside (sort of).
+However, it does come with one downside.
-None of the vendors for ETH1 and ETH2 clients produce official Docker containers that support the Raspberry Pi's ARM64 processor.
+Very few vendors for ETH1 and ETH2 clients produce official Docker containers that support the Raspberry Pi's ARM64 processor.
-That means the Rocket Pool has to build them from scratch and upload them manually each time there's a new version of a client.
+That means I have to build them from scratch and upload them manually each time there's a new version of a client.
 Sometimes this might take a while.

-Either way, you have to trust the images that Rocket Pool team produce.
+Either way, **you have to trust the images that I produce.
+If you don't want to trust them and want to build them yourself, you'll need to learn how to build your own Docker images.**

 That being said, **for most people, this is the configuration you should take.** It is by far the easiest to use.